No-Sew Universal Cuff Device For Better Utensil Control

 What Is A Universal Cuff?

 A universal cuff is typically made from a leather or canvas strap that fits snugly around the palm of the hand.
 It is often secured around the hand using an elastic strap.
-You can purchase one of those here.

 Who Might Benefit From Using A Universal Cuff?